Topic Banner

 The primary “key development” that makes rail a CO2-crushing technology is inherent physics: the invention of the steel wheel running on a steel rail.
 This seemingly simple combination reduces rolling resistance by an order of magnitude compared to rubber tires on asphalt.
 A standard freight train requires only a fraction of the energy to move a ton of cargo compared to a truck.
 This foundational mechanical efficiency, established in the 1830s, means that contemporary rail transport is still three to four times more fuel-efficient than heavy trucking on a per-ton-mile basis.

 Further technological refinements cemented this advantage.
 The shift away from polluting, inefficient coal-fired steam engines—a necessary step for environmental improvement—began with widespread dieselization in the 1950s.
 While diesel still uses fossil fuels, the massive torque and operating efficiency of the diesel-electric locomotive platform dramatically cut emissions per passenger and per ton of freight compared to the sprawling network of internal combustion engine vehicles emerging concurrently.
 The ultimate development, of course, is electrification, pioneered extensively across Europe and Asia.
-An electric train, drawing power from a modern renewable grid, represents the closest thing to zero-emission mass transit currently available, proving that the 19th-century vehicle design is perfectly compatible with 2
+An electric train, drawing power from a modern renewable grid, represents the closest thing to zero-emission mass transit currently available, proving that the 19th-century vehicle design is perfectly compatible with 21st-century environmental goals.

 The Political Decimation: The Rise of the Highway Ideology